ltsnnh/documentation/docs/source/communication-protocols/spi.md

 The Master device on the SPI bus has to configure and generate the clock signal at the beginning of any communication.
 During each SPI clock cycle, full-duplex data transmission occurs.
 The master sends a bit on the MOSI line and the slave reads it, while the slave sends a bit on the MISO line and the master reads it.

 This sequence is maintained even when only one-directional data transfer is intended.
-Which means in order to receive any data you have to actually send something! in this case, we call it “Dummy Data” or “Junk”!
+Which means in order to receive any data you have to actually send something!
+In this case, we call it “Dummy Data” or “Junk”!

 Theoretically, the clock rate can be whatever you want provided that it’s practically realizable.
-The SPI serial clock is derived from the CLKsys of your system, which means it can by Fosc/2 or 4, 8, 16 or whatever.
+The SPI serial clock is derived from the CLK<sub>sys</sub> of your system, which means it can by F<sub>osc</sub>/2 or 4, 8, 16 or whatever.
 The dynamic range starts from a few KHz up to several MHz.
 (Practical limitations are case-dependent for each system).

 ### Clock Polarity, Clock Phase